What is your most memorable wedding?

 I like to meet with the couple prior to booking where possible to make sure we are a good match, (where this isn't possible I will hold the meeting on skype / video chat).
 Then once they have decided that they wish to proceed, I require a small retainer to hold the date along with a signed contract.
 And that's the booking confirmed.
 The couple are welcome to get in touch anytime between then and the wedding if they have any queries, and I will often send them any bargains, offers or tips that I come across and think they will appreciate.
 2-3 weeks before the big day we will have a pre-wedding meeting to finalise timeline, shot list etc. It is at this meeting that the balance payment is due.

 After the day I aim to get a handful of pictures edited and back to you with in a day or so, so that you can share them on social media.
 The remainder of the pictures will be ready within 4 weeks.
 You'll receive your pictures on a boxed USB, and also have a password protected on-line gallery to share them with friends and family.
-Then you have select the pictures that you want for your album and I can get this ordered for you.

 What is the No. 1 photo that you think every couple should take?